Court Deadline Calculator (Add Calendar or Business Days)

 How to use the court deadline tracker

 1. Identify the governing rule.
-Locate the court rule, statute, or order that sets the deadline (for example, “within 21 days after service of the complaint”).
+Locate the court rule, statute, or order that sets the deadline, such as “within 21 days after service of the complaint.”
 Confirm whether it specifies calendar days, court days, or business days.

 3. Enter the start date.
-In the field labeled “Start date (service or filing),” select the appropriate date from the date picker.
+In the field labeled “Start date,” select the triggering date from the date picker.

 4. Enter the number of days.
-In the “Days to add” field, type the numeric value from the rule (for example, 7, 14, 21, 30, or another period).
+In the “Days to add” field, type the numeric value from the rule, such as 7, 14, 21, or 30.

 5. Decide whether to exclude weekends.
-If the rule uses business days or court days, check the box labeled “Exclude weekends (business days).”
-If the rule uses calendar days, leave the box unchecked.
+If the rule uses business days or court days, check the weekend-skipping box.
+If the rule uses calendar days, leave it unchecked.

 6. Calculate the projected deadline.
-Click the button to calculate.
+Click the calculate button.
 The tool displays the resulting date as the projected deadline based on your inputs.

 7. Copy and docket the result.
 Use the copy function or manually enter the projected deadline into your calendar, docketing system, or task manager.
-Add reminders leading up to the date as needed.
+Add reminders leading up to the date.

 8. Verify against official sources.
 Finally, compare the projected date to your court's rules and holiday calendar to ensure it is correct for your jurisdiction and case type.